hats-np/avis-imgv/README.md

 Take a look at the `install.sh` script.
 Works in most systems but might need to be adapted.
 It's still in a rudimentary state and untested in most systems.
 Linux only for now.

+You can also install with cargo: `cargo install avis-imgv`.
+This will not create .desktop files and run the other necessary procedures to integrate the application into your DE.
+You will need to always start it in the shell.

 ## Import Library

 You can recursively import your image library with `avis-imgv --import <path>`.
 Images are also imported every time you